-As combines are slowing, it’s time to consider anhydrous fertilizer applications for the fall.
+As combines are slowing, it’s time to consider applying anhydrous ammonia fertilizer for the fall.
 Farmers who choose to apply nitrogen (N) in the fall should follow these guidelines to help reduce risk and reduce N loss.

 If anhydrous ammonia is applied before the temperature is 50Â°F., microbial activity can lead to the conversion of ammonium to nitrate.
 The more conversion of ammonium to nitrate, the better chance for nitrate loss, says Sawyer.